ruchidhar/flutter-hackathon-2023/README.md

 - Take a folder, let's say home
 - It is broken down into components, models, utils (utilties if any), view and view_models

-## Future Enhancements
+## Future Enhancements 🌐

 Here are some potential future enhancements that can be implemented in this `MoodTracker` app:

-1. **Data Visualization:** Incorporate interactive charts and graphs to visually represent mood data over time.
+1. **Data Visualization:📊** Incorporate interactive charts and graphs to visually represent mood data over time.
 This can provide users with a clear understanding of their emotional patterns and trends.
-2. **Goal Setting:** Introduce a goal-setting feature where users can set and track goals related to their mood.
+2. **Goal Setting:🎯** Introduce a goal-setting feature where users can set and track goals related to their mood.
 This can include targets for achieving emotional well-being, managing stress, or practicing self-care activities.
-3. **Mood Patterns Analysis:** Implement algorithms to analyze mood patterns and provide personalized insights and recommendations.
+3. **Mood Patterns Analysis:📊** Implement algorithms to analyze mood patterns and provide personalized insights and recommendations.
 This feature can help users identify triggers, patterns, and effective coping strategies based on their individual data.
-4. **Reminders and Notifications:** Incorporate reminders and notifications to prompt users to log their mood at specific times throughout the day.
+4. **Reminders and Notifications:⏰** Incorporate reminders and notifications to prompt users to log their mood at specific times throughout the day.
 This feature ensures consistent tracking and helps users maintain an accurate record of their emotional state.

 Let's keep building and improving this `MoodTracker` app together! 🚀